nikitabobko/AeroSpace/README.md

   Ricing issues are not a priority, and they are mostly ignored.
   The ricing stance can change only with the appearance of more maintainers.

+## Sponsorship

+AeroSpace is developed and maintained in my free time.
+If you find it useful, [consider sponsoring](https://github.com/sponsors/nikitabobko#sponsors).

 ## Tip of the day

 ```bash